cater for children from Grade R 7 and provide

 eating and healthy play.

-A learning difficulty is not a problem with intelligence or
+A learning barrier is not a problem with intelligence or

 motivation.
-Children with learning difficulties are not lazy.
+Children with learning barriers are not lazy.
 They

 are as smart as everyone else.
 Their brains are simply wired